kassankar/Training_Sequence_Design_Data-Aided_Synchronization_Burst-Mode_CPM/readme.md

 # Training Sequence Design for Data-Aided Synchronization of Burst-Mode CPM

 A Matlab code for the implementation of the cramer rao bound calculation by __Hosseini & Perrins__  for different types of CPM signals (GMSK-RECT-RC....).
-The details of the implementation can be obtained from this two papers: _"Training Sequence Design for Data-Aided Synchronization of Burst-Mode CPM"_ and _"The Cram´er-Rao Bound for Training Sequence Design for Burst-Mode CPM"_
+The details of the implementation can be obtained from this two papers: _"Training Sequence Design for Data-Aided Synchronization of Burst-Mode CPM"_ and _"The Cramer-Rao Bound for Training Sequence Design for Burst-Mode CPM"_

 # How to cite this Work ?